Kumpare/CoK-auto-coloring/README.md

   2. Modify config.yaml to your liking, instructions in the file.
 Useful site for picking colors in the HSL space: https://colorizer.org/,
   3. Run main.py

-Currently tested on python version 3.14 and requires the following packages:
+Currently tested on python version 3.14 with the packages in requirements.txt
-  - numpy
-  - opencv-python
-  - pyyaml

 To-improve:
   - Some optimization